Fun Facts About Italy. Bet You Didn't Know!

 - The average Italian is 41 years old.

-- Italy has 20 regions, 4 of which have a special status giving them more independence from central government.
-One of them, Trentino-Alto Adige has status of fully autonomous region.
+- Italy has 20 regions, 5 of which have a special status of Autonomous Region, that gives them more independence from central government.

 - Before adopting the euro, Italy's currency was known as the lira.